Thorns Of The Invoker | Crusader | Group | Solo | Push | A-tier

 Laws of Valor Unstoppable Force provides 50% damage reducton and 15% Attack Speed.

-Steed Charge Endurance is used for mobility and to activate Norvald's Fervor(2) Bonus.
+Steed Charge Draw and Quarter is used for mobility and to activate Norvald's Fervor(2) Bonus.

 Heavenly Strength is required to equip Norvald's Fervor set.